RemorsA/Calendar-view-for-Tasks-plugin/README.md

 In the modal window, if you click on the date, you will be redirected to the file where the tasks shown are located.

+In the upper right corner there is a filter that shows or hides uncompleted tasks.

 # Settings

 1. Create task folder path - The folder where tasks will be saved when quickly added.